-In this section, the effect of different numbers of training samples is analyzed on ISIC-2017 dataset.
-We conduct additional experiments by setting the number of training samples to $100$, $500$, $1000$, $1500$ and $2000$.
-Experimental results are shown in Table \ref{t6}.
-As we can see, the performances of both methods generally improve with the growing numbers of training images in that more skin lesion information is captured.
-When the numbers increases from $100$ to the whole training set, the overall DI and JA of our model obtains $8.2\%$ and $9.7\%$ gains on testing set respectively.
+In this section, the effect of different numbers of training samples is analyzed on the ISIC-2017 dataset.
+We conduct additional experiments by setting the number of training samples to $100$, $500$, $1000$, $1500$, and $2000$.
+Experiment results are shown in Table \ref{t6}.
+As we can see, the performances of the baseline and our method are generally improved with the growing numbers of training images in that more skin lesion content is captured.
+When the numbers increase from $100$ to the whole training set, the overall DI and JA of our model obtain $8.2\%$ and $9.7\%$ gains on the testing set respectively.
 And compared with the baseline, the proposed method consistently provides superior performances under the different numbers of training samples in DI and JA.
-In particular, when only a half of whole training samples is used for learning, we achieved an average overall JA of $76.1\%$.
-And we obtained the better segmentation performance using three-quarters of samples ($79.1\%$), which has outperformed other state-of-the-art methods in Table \ref{t2}.
+In particular, when only half of the whole training samples is used for learning, we achieve an average overall JA of $76.1\%$.
+And the better segmentation performance is obtained using three-quarters of samples ($79.1\%$), which has outperformed other state-of-the-art methods in Table \ref{t2}.

-\subsection{Effect of Auxiliary Loss}
+\subsection{Effect of auxiliary loss}

-In our model, we add an auxiliary supervision module to the generated context features of CCA module for assisting network training.
-To evaluate the effectiveness of the joint multi-losses optimization, we compare with the model adopting single-loss in main decoder network.
-Table \ref{t4} depicts the performances.
-As we can see, the average overall DI increases by $0.3\%$, the JA increases by about $0.3\%$ with the auxiliary loss.
-This suggests that joint multi-loss optimization can improve the segmentation performance of the proposed method.
+In our model, we add an auxiliary supervision module to the generated context features of the CCA module for assisting network training.
+To evaluate the effectiveness of the joint multi-loss optimization, we compare it with the model adopting single-loss in the main decoder branch.
+As shown in Table \ref{t4}, both the average overall DI and JA increase by $0.3\%$ with the auxiliary loss, which suggests that joint multi-loss optimization can improve the segmentation performance of the proposed method.